-- In an electric mixer, add the butter and sugar and cream together.
+- In an electric mixer, cream the butter and sugar together.

 - Then add the soy milk and vanilla and mix in.

-- Then add your flour, baking soda, baking powder, corn starch and salt and mix in by hand until properly mixed into a thick cookie dough.
+- Add the dry ingredients to the wet and mix in by hand (don't use your electric mixer for this part) until properly mixed into a thick cookie dough.

-- Add the chocolate chips or chunks and mix in to distribute as evenly as possible.
+- Add the chocolate chips and mix in to distribute as evenly as possible.

-- Roll out into balls and place evenly on a baking tray covered with parchment paper.
+- Roll into balls and place evenly on a baking tray covered with parchment paper.
+Aim for 20 cookies.